PriyanshuSharma23/todos-app/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Todus
+A todo app which comes with offline storage, important markers and dated todos

+Open for suggestions :)

+Technologies used:
+1) React
+2) Tailwindcss

 ## Available Scripts